Models

 Create a model to represent your application’s business processes.
 After creating the model, you choose paths in the model to test based on your testing strategy.

-You can create a model using units you have already defined, or using placeholders that you later replace with units.
+You can create a model using units you have already defined, or using placeholders that you later replace with or convert into units.
 You can also include a model as a sub-model, inside a larger model.

 Tip: You can also import a BPMN file to inject its model into MBT.
 For details, see Import a BPMN file.